Jacobihi/portfolio/docs/_sources/README.rst.txt

 This public repository is intended to provide a high-level overview of the kinds of projects I have worked on and the kinds I hope to work on in the future.

-The ``develop`` branch contains all the works-in-progress and this ``main`` branch is what I feel most confident in sharing.
+The `develop branch <https://github.com/Jacobihi/portfolio/tree/develop>`_ contains works-in-progress. and this `main branch <https://github.com/Jacobihi/portfolio/tree/main>`_ is what I feel most confident in sharing.

+.. todo:Modify pages deployment using actions # https://github.com/marketplace/actions/sphinx-to-github-pages; trying not to git distracted by this.

 You can see my published docs at https://jacobhickson.github.io/portfolio/

-With time I will try to abstract some of the proprietary work I have done into public repositories.
+With time I will abstract more of the proprietary work I have done into this repo.

 Summary of Proprietary Work Not Shown Here
 ==========================================